Girls und Panzer das Finale: Production

-The Girls und Panzer Heartful Tank Carnival II event announced the start of the anime sequel project's production for the Girls und Panzer franchise in August 2016.
-At Tokyo Game Show in September 2016, producer Kiyoshi Sugiyama indicated the project to be a film but later retracted his comments, apologizing for the confusion he had caused and asking the fans to wait for the reveal instead.
-The format of the project was revealed to be a six-part anime film series at the 20th Ōarai Anglerfish Festival in November 2016.
-Screenwriter Reiko Yoshida revealed that the sequel was intended to be released as an original video animation.
-By the time the decision to make six films had been made, Yoshida began writing the script for the last film first and worked from there backward to adjust the length of the overall story.
+In August 2016, the production for the sequel to Girls und Panzer der Film was announced.
+The following month, producer Kiyoshi Sugiyama teased the format of the project would be a standalone film, but he later retracted his comment and apologized for causing a confusion.
+The format was revealed in November 2016 to be a series of six films.
+Screenwriter Reiko Yoshida revealed that the sequel was intended to be an original video animation.
+When it became a six-part film series, Yoshida began writing the script starting from the last film and finishing at the first film to adjust the overall length of the story.

-The first film in the series, Girls und Panzer das Finale: Part 1, revealed new cast in October 2017, including Yumi Hara as Marie, Minami Tsuda as Ando, Chika Anzai as Oshida, and Ayane Sakura as a "mysterious new character".
-Director Tsutomu Mizushima announced the completion of the film four days before its theatrical release in December 2017.
-In the same month, Sakura's character in the film was revealed to be Ogin, with Natsumi Takamori, Yō Taichi, Madoka Yonezawa, and Ami Nanase joining her to respectively voice Rum, Murakami, Flint, and Cutlass.
+The dubbing for the first film, titled Girls und Panzer das Finale: Part 1, was completed in July 2017.
+In October 2017, the new cast were revealed, namely Yumi Hara as Marie, Minami Tsuda as Ando, Chika Anzai as Oshida, and Ayane Sakura as a "mysterious new character".
+The film was completed in December 2017, four days before its release.
+That month, Sakura's character was revealed to be Ogin, along with Natsumi Takamori, Yō Taichi, Madoka Yonezawa, and Ami Nanase as Rum, Murakami, Flint, and Cutlass, respectively.
 Sentai Filmworks revealed the English staff and dub cast for the film in September 2021.